Usually the darkness comes in the mail.

 I hear the howls, the crackles.
 I feel the heat.
 My skin grows red with it.
 But I do not look, not even when the sky burns black and the ground turns to blood.

-The leaf falls off the branch and swirls downward to the bloody ground, like ash.
+The leaf falls off the branch and swirls downward to the bloody ground.